bkuhn/talks/LinuxCollaborationSummit-2012/compliance.markdown

 + &hellip; but it doesn't address the fundamental problem:

-+ hundreds of egregious violations are ongoing and mostly ignored.
++ hundreds of egregious violations are ongoing and mostly ignored &hellip;
+      + &hellip; (except by me, Harald, and FSF).

 # Egregious Violations